AICE Exams and College Credits

 An A Level counts as 2 credits toward the 7 needed to earn an AICE Diploma and an AS Level as 1 credit toward the 7 needed to earn an AICE Diploma.
 To be considered for an AICE Diploma, a candidate must earn the equivalent of 7 credits by passing a combination of examinations at either the AS Level or A Level, with at least one course coming from each of the three curriculum areas and one being AS Level Global Perspectives and Research.
 The examinations are administered in May/June sessions each year.

 - Required for all AICE Diploma Recipients: AS Level Global Perspectives and Research

-- Group 1 (Mathematics and Science): Biology, Chemistry, Computer Science, Environmental Management, Marine Science, Mathematics, Physics, Psychology
+- Group 1 (Mathematics and Science): Biology, Chemistry, Environmental Management, Information Technology, Marine Science, Mathematics, Physics, Psychology

 - Group 2 (Languages): English Language, Spanish Language

-- Group 3 (Arts and Humanities): Business, European and U.S. History, English Literature, Music, Psychology, Sociology
+- Group 3 (Arts and Humanities): Art & Design, Business, Drama, European and U.S. History, English Literature, Music, Psychology, Sociology

 - Group 4: (Optional - students are not required to take these courses.
 A maximum of 2 points can be used towards 7 needed for the diploma): English General Paper, Thinking Skills